CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

 - sns_topics
 - sns_subscriptions
 ```
 The generated attributes __must be reviewed carefully__.
 Only __valid__ channels and sns items should be placed in the attributes.yml file.

-Usage:
+Use the following command to run the script.

 ```
   ruby generate_attributes.rb
 ```